galawaydude/data-place/000 index/Threads and system calls.md

 Services provided by the OS are typically related to any kind of operating that a user program can perform like creation, termination, forking, moving, communication, etc. Similar types of operating are grouped into one single system call category.
 ![[Types-of-System-Calls-(3)-(2).png]]

+### Process Control
+This category encompasses system calls that govern the creation, termination, and management of processes, the fundamental units of execution.

+- Creation and Execution: The most fundamental process control calls are those that create new processes and load new programs.
+In UNIX-like systems, this is famously a two-step operation: fork() creates a new child process that is an identical copy of the parent, and exec() (a family of calls like execlp, execv, etc.) replaces the current process's memory image with that of a new program.2 Windows, in contrast, combines these steps into a single, more complex API call,
+    CreateProcess()
+- Termination and Synchronization: The exit() call allows a process to terminate itself voluntarily, typically returning a status code to its parent.1 The
+    wait() family of calls provides a synchronization mechanism, allowing a parent process to pause its own execution until one of its child processes has terminated.1 The Windows equivalent for this synchronization is often
+    WaitForSingleObject().
+- Identification: The getpid() call in UNIX returns the unique process identifier (PID) of the calling process, a crucial piece of information for process management and signaling.
+Windows provides the GetCurrentProcessId() call for the same purpose.